vglazer/USRA/README.md

 simplest kind, in fact), and cannot manipulate existing ones.

 ## METHOD
-Unlike in ggen, command line arguments are used for input; the output is written to standard output as before, however.
+Unlike in `ggen`, command line arguments are used for input; the output is written to standard output as before, however.
 The input parameters are the number of vertices, the desired density and the random seed to be used.

 First, the total number of edges corresponding to the desired density is computed from the definition (i.e. e = v * (v - 1) * d / 200).
 Then, the